 Recent Research on Black Holes

-Generation of large-scale magnetic fields through Kelvin-Helmholtz instability
+Generation of Large-scale Magnetic Fields through Kelvin-Helmholtz Instability

 Magnetic field generation via large-scale unstable shear flows. (a) The large-scale component of the magnetic field quasi-cyclically reverses, analogous to how the Sun’s magnetic field switches polarity every 11 years. (b) The magnetic fields are generated via the non-traditional Upsilon-effect—a mean-field dynamo process postulated in 1990 and validated here for the first time. (c) The Upsilon-effect is driven by nonlinear jets induced by large-scale unstable flow.